perrystephenson/midas/Documentation/UnderstandingTextMining.md

 # Understanding Text Mining

 Text Mining is a huge field.
 Knowing where to start on a text-based data science project is impossible without an understanding of what techniques are available, and what sort of problems they can be used to solve.
 This document is an attempt to understand the scope of available text mining techniques in 2016, but with a specific focus on the tasks involved in this iLab project.
+General machine-learning and data science topics will not be covered and I have assumed that the reader is familiar with machine learning techniques.

 ## Limitations and Scope